EnigmaWU/MyIOC_inTDD_withGHC/README_ArchDesign-State.md

 ### Link Event State Descriptions (ConetMode)

+**Implementation Note**: Event states in ConetMode are **conceptual/logical** states for documentation purposes.
+In `IOC_Types.h`, ConetMode events do not have dedicated link sub-states like CMD/DAT.
+Event operations use the main `IOC_LinkStateReady` state with default sub-state.
+The Publisher/Subscriber pattern is implemented through usage configuration and callbacks, not explicit state machine states.

 | State | Role | Description | Entry | Exit | Operations |
 |-------|------|-------------|-------|------|------------|
 | **EventPublisherReady** | Publisher | Ready to post events | Init or post complete | postEVT called | IOC_postEVT() |